 a word, verse, or sentence (such as "Able was I ere I saw Elba") or a number (such as 1881) that reads the same backward or forward

 But if you look online for that definition, nothing fits.
 The closest fit would be emordnilap, which is palindrome spelled backwards, or even semordnilap (palindromes backwards).
-Although these suggestions have been around for years, they never took off and are not recognized by the Webster Dictionary.
+Although these suggestions have been around for years, they never took off and are not recognized by the popular dictionaries.
+So currently, there is no generally accepted term.

 The Webster Dictionary is "The Voice of Authority" for English words.
 Here at Levidrome List we acknowledge the word Levidrome and we are an authoritative site for all words which are levidromic.

 Palindromes are the same spelled forwards and backwards.
 Nonsense or made-up words could have a palindrome associated with it, such as "awwatawwa".
 Even numbers can be palindromes, such as "1221".
+The definition of palindrome does not state that palindrome words need to be valid words found in the dictionary.
 Since palindromes include numbers there are millions upon millions of palindromes.

 Levidromes are different.
 Levidromes are always paired.
 Levidromes are paired with their levidromic word, and both words are valid dictionary words each with a different meaning.